jdvin/telepath/README.md

             - [x] transformer
             - [x] encoding
             - [x] routing
-        - [ ] new telepath
+        - [x] new telepath
             - [x] weight freezing
         - [ ] tests
+            - [x] expert GPT forward
             - [ ] routing
                 - [ ] Assuming the attention matrices allow for it, do expert and core computations stat separate?
-            - [ ] generation
+            - [x] generation
-                - [ ] create a test GPT which overrides forward with a deterministic computation and ensure the array slicing works correctly
+                - [x] create a test GPT which overrides forward with a deterministic computation and ensure the array slicing works correctly
             - [ ] weight freezing
                 - [ ] are only expert params trainable
     - [ ] Pretrained encoder